open-ephys/gui-docs/source/User-Manual/Plugins/Drift-Map.rst

 Interpreting the display
 ########################

-Drift Map is useful for assessing whether spike activity remains stable across the probe over long time intervals.
+Drift Map is useful for assessing whether the probe is moving relative to the recorded neurons over long time intervals.
 Stable recordings typically show activity bands that remain at similar depths over time.
-Vertical shifts, fading bands, or sudden changes in density can indicate probe drift, tissue movement, changing noise levels, or changes in the signal chain.
+Vertical shifts, fading bands, or sudden changes in density can indicate probe drift, tissue movement, or changing noise levels.

 The plugin detects threshold crossings directly from the continuous signal.
 It is not a spike sorter, and it does not cluster or assign units.
-Use it as a fast visual summary of where negative-going activity is occurring over time.
+Instead, it should be used as a visual summary of probe stability over time.

 Zooming and navigation